-We take e-safety very seriously at St Andrews with each class following our ICT Rules and Responsibilities.
+We take e-safety very seriously at St Andrews with each class following our Computing Rules and Responsibilities.
 We have filtering devices in place which aim to block and filter any inappropriate material.
 We also have regular discussions with the children about the importance of staying safe online and what to do if they come across anything that upsets them or that is inappropriate.

 Below are several links to external websites that give you further information, tips and guidance on helping your children be safe when online.

 Worried about cyber bullying and how to help your children be aware of this form of bullying?
 Click here to go to the BBC website which gives a good overview and what Cyber bullying is and how you can help.

 Click above to report if feel you or someone you know is being contacted inappropriately online.
 It will take you to the Child Exploitation and Online Protection Centre where you can make a confidential and anonymous report.

 Childnet International is a non-profit organisation working with others to help make the Internet a great and safe place for children.